RJvH/dapr-workshop/docs/assignment-5.md

 ### Step 1.
 Add Weather Api service to Tye and run it by using the bootstrap powershell script

 Open the Tye.yaml file.
-Add the MailApi service to the 'APIs' section underneath the 'Tools' section:
+Add the WeatherApi service to the 'APIs' section underneath the 'Tools' section:

 ```yaml
 - name: weatherapi